Revolutions in Liberal Education

-Come join the inaugural national meeting on Revolutions in Liberal Education, a call to reinvigorate liberal education in the face of the numerous challenges, theoretical and practical, it currently confronts.
+Come join the inaugural national colloquium on liberal education, a call to reinvigorate liberal education in the face of the numerous challenges, theoretical and practical, it currently confronts.

 The Colloquium will foster candid and probing discussions about the future of liberal education, including its theoretical underpinnings, the current threats to its survival, and the various approaches colleges can take to meet these challenges.
 In the spirit of Socratic inquiry, we will think together about a series of open questions currently facing advocates of liberal education: